dialogtekgeek/AVSD-DSTC10_Official/README.md

 *The number of turns for the test set is smaller than the validation because they are not always full dialogs.

-You can download the full official data set and the references for AVSD@DSTC10 from here:
+You can download annotations set and the references for AVSD@DSTC10 from here:

 [Annotation Data Download here](https://github.com/dialogtekgeek/AVSD-DSTC10_Official/blob/main/AnswerGeneration_NoManualDescription_06_14_2021.zip)